prantlf/setup-v-action/README.md

 * Build instead of downloading and installing from a specific release.
 * Install module dependencies.
 * Avoid the explicitly needed GITHUB_TOKEN.
+* Re-enable outputs.
+They fail in uuid -> crypto now.

 ## License